• Home

 3. Calcium channel blockers to help the heart muscle relax and hence help more effective filling of the heart.

 4. Aspirin may be used for its effects at reducing the risk of thrombus formation and thrombo-embolic disease.
-Dosing of aspirin should always be as advised by a veterinarian since as pirin may be toxic to cats.
+Dosing of aspirin should always be as advised by a veterinarian since aspirin may be toxic to cats.
 Aspirin poisoning, which occurs if the dose or frequency of aspirin administration is too high, may cause vomiting and internal bleeding.
 If your cat shows these signs, stops eating or appears sick, aspirin therapy should be stopped and you should consult your veterinarian immediately.

 5. ACE inhibitors - these drugs also help to control congestive heart failure.